 - Microsoft 365 stores lists and activities with encryption.

 - Task lists are compiled from Microsoft 365 apps and services.

 - Supported Platforms: Web, iOS, Android

 - Check out our top picks for the best Asana alternatives.

 Asana is a robust collaboration tool for task management that allows teams to organize their projects and tasks.
 It is a collaborative application that encourages openness and transparency.

 The app also allows users to focus on their business objectives and goals.
 Productivity enthusiasts love Asana—and for good reason.
-Which is why it is in the list of best apps to manage to-do lists.
+This is why it is on the list of best apps to manage to-do lists.

 This online team collaboration platform focuses on process management but it also tackles task management nitty-gritty with aplomb.